samjdavis13/samjdavis13.github.io/README.md

 6. <span style="text-decoration: line-through;">Make about me section have narrower columns? (experiment)</span> - DIDN'T LIKE!
 6. Close mobile-nav on click
 3. Make navbar smaller on scroll
+2. Actually implement contact form - THIS WAS A PAIN IN THE ASS (THANKS JEKYLL)

 [1]:	http://sjd.co/